ianjmcnicholas/mars-rover/README.md

 ## Toy Robot Simulator

-We use this test as an indication of the kind of code that a candidate would write on a day-to-day basis, so please take your time and submit representative production grade code with an appropriate level of testing.
+This exercise is used as an indication of the kind of code that a candidate would write on a day-to-day basis, so please take your time and submit representative production grade code with an appropriate level of testing.
 Think about how the user will interact with the software.
 When you are done, please host your code on GitHub or package it up as a zip file and send it to